 Douglas Russell Memorial Book Prize

 Douglas Russell was a longtime member of the Department of Biochemistry & Molecular Biology.
-In his memory, the department has established a prize to be awarded to the student with the highest standing in BIOC2300, a course which owes its existence in large part to his efforts.
+In his memory, the department has established a prize to be awarded to the student with the highest aggregate mark in Biochemistry's second year courses, BIOC2300 & 2610.

 Kilmer Macmillan Memorial Book Prize

 This prize is awarded to the science student who attains the highest aggregate mark in Biochemistry's third year courses, BIOC 3300, 3400, & 3700.

 Peter Dolphin Memorial Prize in Biochemistry

 In memory of Dr. Peter Dolphin, this prize is awarded annually to the fourth year student who is judged to have the best overall performance in the honours research project (BIOC 4604/4605).

 Ron Hayes and Dixie Pelluet Bursary in Biochemistry and Molecular Biology